seancorfield/dot-clojure/README.md

 * `:bench` -- pulls in the latest stable release of [Criterium](https://github.com/hugoduncan/criterium/) for benchmarking your code

 There are aliases to pull in and start various REPL-related tools:
-* `:dev/repl` -- depending on what is on your classpath, start Rebel Readline, with a Socket REPL (if requested -- note that "port 0" will dynamically select an available port and print it out), but `SOCKET_REPL_PORT` env var and `socket-repl-port` property override, saves port to `.socket-repl-port` file for next time);
+* `:dev/repl` -- depending on what is on your classpath, start Rebel Readline, with a Socket REPL (if requested -- note that "port 0" will dynamically select an available port and print it out), but `SOCKET_REPL_PORT` env var and `socket-repl-port` property override, saves port to `.socket-repl-port` file for next time;
   * usage:
     * `clj -M:portal:dev/repl` -- basic REPL with Portal or
     * `clojure -M:rebel:dev/repl` -- Rebel Readline REPL or